bk/wmk/readme.md

 Pandoc is turned on automatically for all non-markdown, non-HTML formats in the above list.
 In order to use such content, a sufficiently recent version of Pandoc therefore *must* be installed.
+Full support for the above list requires Pandoc version 3.6.2 or later.

 The list of input formats and how they are handled is configurable through the `content_extensions` setting in the config file.